10 High-Yield ETFs for Income-Minded Investors

-This ETF is comprised of 30 closed-end funds (CEFs), which actually trade more like stocks than ETFs in that they have a fixed number of shares.
+The ETF is comprised of about 45 closed-end funds (CEFs), which actually trade more like stocks than ETFs in that they have a fixed number of shares.
 They also have other aces up their sleeve, such as being able to use debt leverage to double down on their investment theses.
-The current lineup of holdings includes tactical funds such as the BlackRock Resources & Commodities Strategy Trust (BCX) and the NexPoint Strategic Opportunities Fund (NHF).
+The current lineup of holdings includes tactical funds such as the Liberty All-Star Equity Fund (USA) and the MainStay CBRE Global Infrastructure Megatrends Fund (MEGI).

 Researching closed-end funds is no easy task, but YYY does the legwork for you to offer up a menu of high-yield opportunities it expects to do well.
-This is definitely a niche play, but is worth researching if you want alternative assets for income instead of mainstream bonds or dividend stocks.
+This is definitely a niche play, but is worth researching if you are interested in high-yield ETFs that feature alternative assets for income instead of mainstream bonds or dividend stocks.

 Global X U.S. Preferred ETF

 A sort of hybrid between stocks and bonds, preferred stock is far more stable in its share price than traditional common stock but tends to offer far higher yields than corporate bonds from the same entity.